abpio/abp-commercial-docs/en/startup-templates/application/solution-structure.md

 ## MAUI

-The soluation includes the [MAUI](https://docs.microsoft.com/en-us/dotnet/maui/what-is-maui) project if you specify the `-m maui` opiont to create a new application.
+The solution includes the [MAUI](https://docs.microsoft.com/en-us/dotnet/maui/what-is-maui) project if you specify the `-m maui` option to create a new application.

-The server-side is similar to the solution described above. *.HttpApi.Host project serves the API, so the MAUI application consumes it.
+The server-side is similar to the solution described above. ***.HttpApi.Host** project serves the API, so the MAUI application consumes it.

 MAUI application folder structure is like below: